calcinai/rubberneck/README.md

 # Rubberneck
 A simple binding for ReactPHP event loops to watch files.

-Currently only file poling in implemented, but is designed with stubs for inotify or any other method.
+Currently only file poling and inotifywait in implemented, but is designed with stubs for other methods.

-The filesystem driver isn't the most efficient, but it works!
+If possible, install `inotifywait` on your system, in Debian it's in the `inotify-tools` package.
+It is much more efficient than the file poll method.

 #Usage